aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 ##### Adding an Element

 1. **Hashing**: The hash code of the key is calculated using the `hashCode()` method.
 2. **Index Calculation**: Hash code is transformed into an index to place the element in the appropriate bucket.
+The index is calculated as `hash & (capacity - 1)`, where `capacity` is the number of buckets.
 3. **Collision Handling**: If two elements hash to the same index, a linked list or a balanced tree (for high collision scenarios) is used.